 Organized by the Brewery Running Series, this run/walk begins at Aloha Beer Co. and weaves around the streets of Honolulu.
 Participants enjoy a craft brew from Aloha Beer Co. and take home gear from the Brewery Running Series.
 Music, food and knick-knacks from local vendors are a few extra things that make this scenic run spectacular.

-March may be one of the biggest drinking months of the year with St. Patrick’s Day.
-It’s also the time when people generally come out of winter hibernation to get some exercise.
+St. Patrick's Day is, among other things, a celebration of ale and its ilk.
+March is also the time when people generally come out of winter hibernation to get some exercise.
 Here’s an opportunity to do both.
 St. Pat’s Get to the Green welcomes more than 2,500 participants with a 10K, 5K and 1-mile Family Fun Run during which joggers chase rainbows in pursuit of a pot of gold.
 Race registration includes a T-shirt, post-race refreshments and entry to the St. Pat’s in Five Points festival.

 Boozy races don’t get any easier than this.
 Organizers of the Velvet Hammer lure runners with three beers, a finisher glass, a medal and a Brooks Running shirt.
 More than 2,000 people are estimated to attend this year’s 5K.
 We predict that not one of them will break the record for the fastest mile.